 - Drivers.
 The truck driver is responsible for the safe operation of the vehicle.
 As discussed above, a driver who is using drugs or is fatigued increases the risk of an accident.

 - Owners.
 The owner of the truck is responsible for safe hiring practices.
 This means that the owner must act reasonably when hiring truckers.
-An owner who hires a truck driver who has a history of accidents or drug use should be held responsible for the injuries that truck driver causes.
+An owner who hires a truck driver who has a history of accidents or drug use should be held responsible for the injuries that the truck driver causes.